Have you heard of a Montessori phonics box for the Korean alphabet?

 - Glue second set of alphabet letters to the back of each space so that child can independently match the Korean letter.
 This will help the child know where to put back each box.

-If the Cricut is out of your budget, you can create tactile alphabet letters easily with puffy paint.
+If you don’t have a Cricut, you can create tactile alphabet letters easily with puffy paint.

 Significant of red and blue Montessori Korean alphabet colors